STOP ANIMAL CRUELTY

 * Does the organization have experienced leadership?
 The President of SAC has over 25 years experience in animal welfare.
 It's Board of Directors is made up entirely of experienced animal welfare volunteers.

 *Is the organization open and transparent to the public & its members?
 SAC has monthly business meetings which are open to anyone wishing to attend.

 *What kind of impact does the organization have on my community?
 SAC saved 757 beautiful lives last year and responded to 236 reports of abuse, cruelty or neglect.
 We provide volunteers to educate the public on the importance of spaying and neutering and provide our communities with low cost vouchers.
 We are available to our local schools, churches and civic organizations to teach humane care and dog bite prevention.
 We do not believe that any animal should be left to be euthanized at a kill facility because they aren't highly adoptable, sick, or injured.
 Society has already failed them at one point in time and someone has to speak up and rescue those that are defenseless and without a voice.
 The impact Stop Animal Cruelty has on our communities is unparalleled!

 At Stop Animal Cruelty you can be assured your donations benefit only the animals in your community.

-Donations are tax deductible and may be made through PayPal by clicking the donation button below, or via check to Stop Animal Cruelty, PO Box 1521, Malvern, AR 72014.
+Donations are tax deductible and may be made through PayPal (no account required) by clicking the donation button below.
+You may also send checks to Stop Animal Cruelty, PO Box 1521, Malvern, AR 72014.
 We are a 501 (c) (3) non profit.